feihong/asyncio-tasks-talk/talk.md

 ---
 # Asynchronous task

-The default type of task that asyncio supports.
-You define it using a coroutine function, and schedule it using the `asyncio.ensure_future()` function.
+This is the simplest way to implement concurrency in an asyncio web app.
+You define the logic using a coroutine function, and schedule it using the `asyncio.ensure_future()` function.
+To send messages to the client, directly write to the websocket from inside your coroutine function.

 ---
 # Task function